sjtu-YizhouYao/sjtu-YizhouYao.github.io/_pages/about.md

 <h2 id="experience"> Experience & Service</h2>

-- Externel review at ASIACRYPT 2023, 2024.
+- Externel review at ASIACRYPT 2023 & 2024, EUROCRYPT 2026, also serve as a volunteer at TCC 2025.

 <h2 id="awards"> Awards</h2>

-- I was awarded the 2024 National Scholarship for Doctoral Students.
+- I was awarded the National Scholarship for Doctoral Students in 2024 & 2025.